 Used Cantilever Racking

 If you are looking for a good deal on used warehouse shelving you’ve come to the right place.
 We offer both roll formed and structural cantilever racking.
 Cantilever rack is the kind of rack that you may see in your local Lowes or Home Depot lumber departments.
-It resembles a tree with towers, arms and … Continue reading Used Cantilever Racking
+Our used cantilever racking resembles a tree with … Continue reading Used Cantilever Racking

 If you are looking for a good deal on used warehouse shelving you’ve come to the right place.
 We offer both roll formed and structural cantilever racking.
 Cantilever rack is the kind of rack that you may see in your local Lowes or Home Depot lumber departments.
-It resembles a tree with towers, arms and a base.
+Our used cantilever racking resembles a tree with towers, arms and a base.

 We buy and sell only quality used cantilever racking.
 They are so popular that sometimes we run out of them – in which case we will offer you a special low price on our new racks.

 Just a little refresher on used cantilever racking, we’ll call it Cantilever 101.
 There are two styles of cantilever racking: 1.
 Structural cantilever rack (as shown in the pictures on this page).
 It is made of structural I-beams and has a bolted connection.
 It is considered more durable but in all honesty is a little more complicated and time consuming to install.
 2. Roll Formed cantilever rack which is made of tubular steel and is equally heavy duty, maybe a little less expensive than structural and easier to install.